reposense/RepoSense/docs/StandaloneConfiguration.md

 #### Line-by-line explanation
 ```
 "ignoreGlobList": ["**.dat", "**.js"]  <-- Repository level's list of file formats to ignore.

+"formats": ["html", "css"]             <-- Repository level's file formats to analyse.
+If not provided,
+                                           the following file formats will be used.
+                                           adoc, cs, css, fxml, gradle, html, java, js, json, jsp, md, py,
+                                           tag, xml.

 "ignoreGlobList": ["**.css"]           <-- Author level's ignoreGlobList adds on to the Repository level's.
                                            Thus, the actual ignoreGlobList for alice would contain